List of Talking Tom & Friends episodes

-Talking Tom & Friends is an animated children's web series by Outfit7 Limited, based on the media franchise of the same name.
-The first three seasons of the show were produced by the Austrian animation studio ARX Anima.
-Starting from season 4, the show was produced by the Spanish animation studio People Moving Pixels.
-It was released on YouTube on 23 December 2014.
-The show has also aired on Boomerang UK since 5 September 2016, with its second season streaming on Netflix in the United States since 2017.
+Talking Tom & Friends is an animated children's web series created by Outfit7 Limited and based on the media franchise of the same name.
+The first three seasons of the show were produced by the Austrian animation studio ARX Anima, but starting with season 4 the show was produced by the Spanish animation studio People Moving Pixels.

+The show was released on YouTube on 30 April 2015 and started airing on Boomerang UK on 5 September 2016, with the second season starting streaming on Netflix in the US in 2017.
+The fifth season is currently airing on Pop.